 Fifty years have passed; the conquered Mongolia steppes are replete with violence, turmoil, poverty, and hatred; whose fault is all this?
 The CPC's migration and assimilation policy has resulted in a situation in which the scale and rate of immigration of Han people have been unprecedented in Chinese history.
 This has brought about serious consequences.
-The Mongolians are faced with the problem of forced assimilation in terms of culture, education, customs, and habits, and their resources are being extensively plundered; all this has been a main reason for the tense relations between the Mongolians and Han people.
+The Mongolians are faced with the problem of forced assimilation in terms of culture, education, customs, and habits, and their resources are being extensively plundered;

 Starting from spring this year, the propaganda machines of the CPC have on numerous occasions published reports and commentaries on the issue of Mongolia, boasting about the "great" achievements in Inner Mongolia; all that has been a public opinion campaign to celebrate the fiftieth anniversary of the CPC rule of Inner Mongolia.